 True or False?
-Cleaning a Wound With Hydrogen Peroxide or Rubbing Alcohol Is Best
+You Need to Use Hydrogen Peroxide or Rubbing Alcohol to Clean a Wound?

 True or False?
-It’s Best To Pull a Bandage Slowly
+It’s Better to Pull Off a Bandage Slowly

 You shouldn't rip a bandage off quickly.
 Doing so many injure skin by peeling off a scab or opening a wound again.
 It is safer and better to pull a bandage off carefully and slowly.
 If it appears that the bandage is stuck to a scab, soak the area in warm water to soften the scab.
 A bandage may also tear out hairs around the wound.
 To minimize pain, pull the bandage off slowly in the same direction as the hair growth.